GitLab Dedicated maintenance and release schedule

 Emergency maintenance

-Emergency maintenance is initiated when urgent actions need to be executed by GitLab on a GitLab Dedicated tenant instance.
+Emergency maintenance is initiated when urgent actions are required on a GitLab Dedicated tenant instance.
 For example, when a critical (S1) security vulnerability requires urgent patching, GitLab performs emergency maintenance to upgrade your tenant instance to a secure version.
 This maintenance can occur outside scheduled maintenance windows.

 GitLab provides advance emergency maintenance notice when possible and sends complete details after the issue is resolved.
 The GitLab Support team creates a support ticket and notifies all Switchboard users by email.